Enquire

 There is not as much pressure to be fully equipped for vehicle breakdowns as in other wilderness areas in Africa.
 Guided safari tours in Etosha that often visit other key attractions are an excellent option for those who prefer to hand over all worries once stepping off the plane.

 Guides can help locate animals in all seasons.
-The eco-camp accommodations will suit couples and solo travelers, but those seeking more space and exemplary service may wish to stay outside the park.
+The eco-camp accommodations will suit couples and solo travellers, but those seeking more space and exemplary service may wish to stay outside the park.

 Highlights